Priyasunil26/KubernetesKustomization/kubernetes.md

 ### 2. Setup Persistent Volume

 Since Bold BI is a stateful application, a persistent volume is required to store the application data.
-We recommend using external file systems such as Azure File Share, Amazon EFS, or Google Filestore to ensure that the application data is not tied to the cluster.
+We recommend using external file systems such as `Azure File Share`, `Amazon EFS`, or `Google Filestore` to ensure that the application data is not tied to the cluster.
 This setup also ensures seamless backup of application data and supports the ReadWriteMany access mode, which is essential for Bold BI's multi-node scaling capabilities.
 Please follow the documentation links below to set up persistent volume storage:

 | **Cloud Provider** | **Link** |
 |--------------------|----------|